Please choose a different web browser.

 Quinn (Simon Härtel)

-Does Mira support QuickTime Player 7 in Snow Leopard 10.6.x?
+Does Mira support the legacy QuickTime Player 7?

 You will be able to have both QuickTime 7 Player and QuickTime X profiles and applications active at the same time if you desire.